cxtverygood/BigData-Project/README.md

 Each project contains two files `validation_hidden.csv` and `test_hidden.csv`, with the data for which your ML pipeline has to create predictions.

 In order to submit your predictions, you need to create two text files (one for the validation set and one for the test set).
-Each line in these files must consist of either the string `True` or the string `False`, to denote the the predicted class for the corresponding data item in the validation or test files.
+Each line in these files must consist of either the string `True` or the string `False`, which denote the predicted class for the corresponding data item in the validation or test files.

 #### The submission server